QuantEcon/lecture-python-intro/in-work/networks.md

 For example, social networks affect trends in market sentiment and consumer decisions.

-The structure of financial networks helps to determine relative fragility of the system
+The structure of financial networks helps to determine relative fragility of the financial system.

 The structure of production networks affects trade, innovation and the propagation of local shocks.

-This lecture gives an introduction to economic networks.

-(Some parts are drawn from the text https://networks.quantecon.org/ but the level of this lecture is less advanced.)
+Let's look at some examples in more depth.

 ### Example: Aircraft Exports